asg017/UCSD-Professional-Website-Maker/README.md

 https://sdacs.ucsd.edu/accttools-cgi-bin/web.cgi

-Put your username, password, select "acsweb" as a webserver, check off "Create public_html" or "Allow others to see documents in public_html", and click continue
+Put your username, password, select "acsweb" as a webserver, check off "Create public_html" and "Allow others to see documents in public_html", and click continue